 One of the main differences between these two spice blends is that curry powder is more savory and is often based around turmeric, hence the typical golden, yellowish color.

-Garam masala is deeper in color, sweeter in taste and spicier, compared to typical yellow curry powder – a result of the addition of cinnamon, nutmeg, cardamom, cloves and dried chilies.
+Garam masala is richer and deeper in color, and tastes warming and slightly sweet in comparison-due to the addition of cinnamon, nutmeg, cardamom, cloves.

 A completely different flavor profile.